Nishidh25/Image-Classsification-App/README.md

 # To do
 * Clean and organize the code
 * Improve UI
-* Add Support to Load Custom Models
+* Add Support to Load Custom Models from within the application
 * Add Live Image Classification